alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 <img src="./StartingEquation.svg" alt="equation_1" class="equation">

-Where number of developers is taken to mean <i>independently operating</i> developers.
-If this were all there is to determing <b>Time-to-Release (TTR)</b> a new feature, then combining the efforts of two developers onto a single task should effectively <i>double</i> the time it takes to complete that feature, right?
+Where number of developers is taken to mean <i>developers operating in parllel</i>.
+If this equation were all there is to determing <b>Time-to-Release (TTR)</b> a new feature, then combining the efforts of two developers onto a single task should effectively <i>double</i> the time it takes to complete two features compared to if those developers were working in parallel, right?

 But this is not what we see in practice.